Control your morning, control your day. Here’s how.

 Here are the 6 things I do to start my day right.

-- Meditate: The science behind the benefits of meditation are catching up with what philosophers and mystics have known for centuries: there are countless benefits to meditation.
+- Meditate: The science behind the benefits of meditation are catching up with what philosophers and mystics have known for centuries: meditation is one of the most important factors of well being in life.
 For me, the benefits are a sense of calm, a sense of gratitude, and a sense of focus.
 I try to meditate for 20 mins each morning, before I even leave my warm bed, but sometimes it is only 5 minutes.
 C’est la vie.
 1 minute of meditation is better than none.
 And don’t be afraid to use a meditation app (Headspace, Waking Up), they can be so useful in helping you to establish a practice.

 - Make My Bed: This seems silly, but actually lots has been written about why this is important (don’t believe me? google it).
 For me, two things resonate: 1) it is an accomplishment right off the bat, and 2) I am highly affected by my visual space, and when my surroundings are tidy, my mind feels tidy too.

 - Stretch or Move: I am not a morning work-out person.
 I like to work-out in the afternoon, but I always try to do a least a good 5-10 minute stretch when I wake up.
 It helps loosen up my body, and resets my posture for the day.

 - Drink: I start with water with lemon, and then usually have my favorite CBD Matcha Latte.
 I practice intermittent fasting, so this drink holds me over until I eat, around 10 or 11.